koder-ua/os_api/README.md

 print vm_future.sync_result

 # Request for new vm.
 Will retry 2 times in case if vm fails to start
-# vm_future_2 future has no sync_result field, as vm migth be
+# vm_future_2 future has no sync_result field, as vm might be
 # deleted and created up to retry_count times
 vm_future_2 = nova.servers.create_async_r2('koder-async', flavor=fl, image=img,
                                            retry_count=2)

 # DO_SOME_WORK_HERE

-# block untill vm will became 'active'
+# block until vm will became 'active'
 # will raise an exception in case of creation fails
 # or takes to long
 try: